 A Thai department store operator plans to renovate some of its retail properties as the country's pandemic wanes.

-Today, the Central Group, whose journey began in 1950 with a tiny family-owned store in Bangkok, owns about 7 million square meters of retail space.
-It is located in different country hotels, restaurants, small stores, and department stores Central and Robinson.
-It is the reconstruction of the latter and intends to do the company, which allocated for this purpose immediately 32 million U.S. dollars.
-It is expected that the planned renovations will be completed by the end of 2021.
+A tiny family-owned store in Bangkok began the Central Group's journey in 1950.
+Today, the group owns nearly 7 million square meters of retail space.
+Various country hotels, restaurants, small stores, and department stores Central and Robinson carry it.
+It is the reconstruction of the latter and is to be done by the company, which has allocated 32 million dollars for this purpose immediately.
+Renovations are expected to be completed by the end of 2021.